balazskreith/mptcp-vagrant/README.md

 Get it at http://www.vagrantup.com/downloads.html  <br />
 and https://www.virtualbox.org/wiki/Downloads

-The plugin  vagrant-trigger is also required (see below for installing it).

 You also need to have root access via sudo so the script can add NAT rules.

 Seting up